ccsimone/1801212938-PHBS_BigData_2019/README.md

 The first homework is uploaded as Homework_1.MD.

-The second homework is a coding work, I have uploaded in .ipynb format as HW2.ipynb .
+The second homework is in .ipynb format as HW2.ipynb .

 The homework2 is uploaded before the former due at 11:59pm 12/22/2019.